-Regensburg is a UNESCO World Heritage Site and a former European medieval trading center where Gothic and Romanesque building dating back to to 90 A.D. can still be found.
+Regensburg is a UNESCO World Heritage Site and a former European medieval trading centre where Gothic and Romanesque building dating back to to 90 A.D. can still be found.
 I’m curious to learn more about medieval times and Regensburg is a great place to do so and is ~ a 2 hour 40 minute drive from Stuttgart.
-As of Nov, I haven’t been here yet, but I did make it to Rothenburg ob der Tauber a medieval city that was touristy, but impressive.
+I’ve visited and enjoyed it but haven’t written about it yet and that was two years ago.
+Probably need to go again to refresh my memory.

-Not the happiest place on earth to visit, but as I’m living in Germany, I feel it is important to visit a concentration camp and learn more about German history, however tragic it may be.
+Not the happiest place in Germany to visit, but as I’m living in Germany, I feel it is important to visit a concentration camp and learn more about German history, however tragic it may be.
 Dachau was the first Nazi Concentration Camp and is located near Munich, ~ a 2 hour drive from Stuttgart.
 Done in Nov, but no post as of yet.

-Another museum located right in Stuttgart, and also one of the most popular museums in Stuttgart, although the Porsche Museum gives it some healthy competition.
+Another museum located right in Stuttgart.
+It’s also one of the most popular museums in Stuttgart, although the Porsche Museum gives it some healthy competition.
 The museum has over 1500 exhibits and shows the history of Mercedes.
 I’m not really into cars, but have been told that it is still interesting even if I’m not that interested in cars.
 Mostly, I’m curious to see what makes this one of Stuttgart’s most visited sights, but this is admittedly the place I’m least excited to visit on my list.
 I did this and wrote about my visit Mercedes Benz Museum, but frankly I was much more excited by the nearby and more humble World’s Largest Pig Museum and the Bread Museum located an hour away in Ulm.

 Feldburg Mountain is known as the highest peak in the Black Forest, even though it really is a big hill and not a peak.
 I have hiked quite a bit in the middle and northern part of the Black Forest which is 200km long, but never in the south.
 Feldburg Mountain would make a great day hike and the view is supposed to be one of the best in the Black Forest.
 At just under a 2 hour drive from Stuttgart you could easily make it a day trip, but with so much to see in the region, I plan to make it a weekend trip.
 Done, but no post as of yet.
-In the meantime, check out these other interesting destinations in the Black Forest: Barefoot Park: Germany’s Quirkiest Attraction?, My Favorite Castle Ruins in Germany, Tips for Hiking in the Black Forest, A Photo-journey Through the Black Forest, Hiking in the Black Forest, and What Does Hiking in the Black Forest Have in Common with a Christmas Market?
+In the meantime, check out these other interesting destinations in the Black Forest: Barefoot Park: Germany’s Quirkiest Attraction?, My Favorite Castle Ruins in Germany, Tips for Hiking in the Black Forest, and Hiking in the Black Forest.

 I will visit another place within a 3 hour drive from Stuttgart in the next year, but one of the great things about traveling is that you keep discovering new destinations, so I plan to keep this one open to whatever new and exciting place I discover in Germany.
 This would easily be Maulbronn – My Favorite City in Germany followed by Scwaebisch Hall – My 2nd Favorite City in Germany.